Ruins of Adventure

 Critical Hit Tables

 First, find the appropriate table for the weapon type (slashing, piercing, or bludgeoning) and the target type (humanoid, animal, or monster.)
 Then roll for hit location (d10) and severity (see above).
 Refer to the entry indicated on the chart.
-Remember, critical hits inflict double (or triple) damage dice, but any other effects can be avoided by a successful saving throw vs. death.
+Remember, critical hits inflict double (or triple) damage dice, in addition to any specific injury that may result.